 - Hitting an animal

-Does dwelling insurance cover my tool shed?
+Does dwelling coverage include my tool shed?

 Does homeowners cover my belongings if they’re in my car?